YorkshireKev/cli-labyrinth/README.md

 # CLI-Labyrinth

-CLI-Labyrinth is a simple maze game written in Go.
-I created it as a personal learning exercise for both Go programming and terminal development.
+CLI-Labyrinth is a simple maze game that runs on the Linux and MacOS terminal.
+I created it as a personal learning exercise for both Go programming and terminal development, using the excellent [tcell](https://github.com/gdamore/tcell) Go library.

+This is my first attempt at writing a terminal game in Go, so please don't expect guru-level coding here!

 ![CLI-Labyrinth Preview](cli-labyrinth-0.1.gif)

-## How to Run
+## How to Download and Run

-You can clone the repo and build Go the project, but I've also created pre-built binaries for Linux, MacOS and Windows.
-You can download the required binary from [itch.io](link/to/your/download)
+You can clone the repo and build the project using Go, but I've also created pre-built binaries for Linux, MacOS and Windows.
+You can download the required binary from [itch.io](lhttps://yorkshirekev.itch.io/cli-labyrinth).

 To play CLI-Labyrinth, simply navigate to the project directory and run the executable in a Linux or macOS shell: